 The properties securing the loans are generally classified as residential or commercial real estate and, typically, are not income producing.
-Each loan is secured by a first mortgage lien on real estate.
+All loans, except for one with a face value of approximately \$47,000, are secured by a first mortgage lien on real estate.
 In addition, each loan is personally guaranteed by the principal(s) of the borrower, which guarantee may be collaterally secured by a pledge of the guarantor's interest in the borrower.
-The face amount of the loans we originated in the past seven years ranged from \$40,000 to a maximum of \$3.3 million.
-Our lending policy limits the maximum amount of any loan to the lower of (i) 9.9% of the aggregate amount of our loan portfolio (not including the loan under consideration) and (ii) \$3.5 million.
-Our loans typically have a maximum initial term of 12 months bearing interest at a fixed rate of 9% to 13.5% per year.
+The face amount of the loans we originated in the past seven years ranged from \$40,000 to a maximum of \$3.6 million.
+Our lending policy limits the maximum amount of any loan to the lower of (i) 9.9% of the aggregate amount of our loan portfolio (not including the loan under consideration) and (ii) \$4 million.
+Our loans typically have a maximum initial term of 12 months bearing interest at a fixed rate of 9% to 13% per year, except for one loan issued in June 2024, which had an initial interest rate of 11.5% that was reduced to 7.25% on January 2, 2025, for a period of up to one year.
 In addition, we usually receive origination fees or "points" ranging from 0% to 2% of the original principal amount of the loan as well as other fees relating to underwriting and funding the loan.
 Interest is always payable monthly, in arrears.
 In the case of acquisition financing, the principal amount of the loan usually does not exceed 75% of the value of the property (as determined by an independent appraiser) and in the case of construction financing, it is typically up to 80% of construction costs.

-Since commencing this business in 2007, we have made over 1,220 loans and never foreclosed on a property, except as set forth below, although sometimes we have renewed or extended our loans to enable the borrower to avoid premature sale or refinancing of the property.
+Since commencing this business in 2007, we have made over 1,280 loans and never foreclosed on a property, except as set forth below, although sometimes we have renewed or extended our loans to enable the borrower to avoid premature sale or refinancing of the property.
 When we renew or extend a loan, we receive additional "points" and other fees.